-- how well the school works in partnership with parents and carers; - the involvement of parents and carers in the school improvement plan: - examples of how parents and carers work with the school to support children's/young people's learning; and - how well the school consults with the Parent Council and parents and carers.
+- how well the school works in partnership with parents and carers: - the involvement of parents and carers in the school improvement plan; - examples of how parents and carers work with the school to support children's/young people's learning; and - how well the school consults with the Parent Council and parents and carers.

 This meeting forms a key part of the evidence we gather about the school, and will be considered as part of the overall inspection evidence.
 We will be interested to hear about the difference the Parent Council has made to the school, and what you think the school does well.
+We are also interested in the impact of the pandemic on the work of the Parent Council and school.